1mi0/CoinSystem/README.md

 ### Sql Part
-Info: Getting and Saving things into DB^n
+Info: Getting and Saving things into DB\n
-Working: mi0^n
+Working: mi0\n
 To Do:
 #### Sql Initialization
 #### Reading All the Ranks